smoelius/group-runner/README.md

 ## Notes

-- To avoid mixing build output with test output, we recommend building the tests in a separate step prior to running them.
+- To avoid mixing build output with test output, we recommend building tests in a separate step prior to running them.
 Example:

   ```yaml
   steps: